-In connection with funding for the I-95 Interchange project, the Commission anticipates borrowing up to \$200 million in four tranches of up to \$50 million each through the Immigrant Investor Program (known as the EB-5 visa program) administered by the U.S. Citizenship and Immigration Services in the period 2015 through 2017.
+In connection with funding for the I-95 Interchange project, the Commission anticipates borrowing up to an additional \$50,000,000 by the close of Fiscal Year 2017, through the Immigrant Investor Program (known as the EB-5 visa program) administered by the U.S. Citizenship and Immigration Services.
 Such debt would be issued under the Senior Indenture on parity with the Turnpike Revenue Bonds.